petergridge/irrigation_component_v4/README.md

 ## INSTALLATION

 ### To create a working sample
-* Copy the irrigationprogram folder to the ‘config/custom components/’ directory
+* Copy the custom_components/irrigationprogram folder to the ‘config/custom components/’ directory
 * Restart Home Assistant
 * Copy the 'irrigationtest.yaml' file to the packages directory or into configuration.yaml
 * Restart Home Assistant